 Bariatric medicine is the specialty area of treating patients with obesity.
 The term often conjures up images of surgery, but that’s only a part of what bariatric medicine can offer patients.

-Dr. Jan McBarron, an award winning physician situated in Nevada, experienced her own weight loss journey, as well as helped many patients over her 30-year career in private practice.
+Dr. Jan McBarron of Duke and the Doctor, an award winning physician situated in Nevada, experienced her own weight loss journey, as well as helped many patients over her 30-year career in private practice.
 Here she shares a brief overview of the field and what patients can expect from a bariatric doctor.

 What is Bariatric Medicine?